szetumer/Getting-And-Cleaning-Data-Wk-3-Tidy-Dataset/README.md

 This will give you a txt file that consists only of the mean and the std of measured variables.

+You can also find this short script in "Run_analysis_Small.R" in this github repository.

 ===================================================================================================